Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 One you have your dough, cut it in half and roll each out until it’s about 1/8” thick and then stack them in between parchment paper and chill before it’s ready to use.
 It’s always good to chill the dough and let it rest before doing that final prep up and bake.
 If you keep working the dough without it resting, it won’t turn out as well.
 While the dough is resting this is great time to make the filling which literally consists of rinsed fresh blueberries, along with lemon juice, cinnamon, sugar and flour.
 The flour is in there to act as a thickening agent with the liquid from the lemon juice as well as the blueberries.
 As the pie heats up in the oven the flour and liquid will cook to help ensure the filling is thick and not runny.
 Once you’ve tossed all of those things together just simply add it to your pie pan that is molded with 1 pie dough and then cover with the other rolled out pie dough.
 Now at this point you can make those crinkled edges like I did or simply use a fork to press them together.
 This part is totally up to you and whatever you like.
 The hard part now is waiting for it to bake and cool before eating it.
 It’s brutal so go get out of the house so you aren’t stuck around smelling it the whole time.
 Finish this beauty off with some ice cream, whipped cream and mint and you’ve got yourself one heck of a blueberry pie!

 Why is pie so good?!
 Seriously! it’s good for dessert, good for a snack, and dang good in the morning as breakfast with coffee.
 All pies are really easy to make from a skill level, they just require a little bit of time and love.
 Blueberry pie is probably on the easier side give you just toss the blueberries around with a few ingredients and dump’em in your pie shell and you’re good!
 There is something to be said though about making a homemade pie crust and serving it with fresh blueberries (and in season).
-Oh yeah, quick tip for making a homemade pie crusts – use rendered back on fat, you’ll thank me later 🙂 Try out this delicious homemade fresh blueberry pie recipe that you will be proud to serve your guests!
+Oh yeah, quick tip for making a homemade pie crusts – use rendered back on fat just like I did in my shoofly pie, you’ll thank me later 🙂 Try out this delicious homemade fresh blueberry pie recipe that you will be proud to serve your guests!